 It’s especially true if you’re the one hosting the holiday dinner.
 On top of dealing with the peculiarities of this weirdo year, there’s the meal, the space, the cleanliness, the kids- it’s enough to drive a busy parent freaking nuts.

-I’m not saying I have a magic wand when it comes to making holiday diners stress free.
+I’m not saying I have a magic wand when it comes to creating a stress-free holiday.
 There’s gonna be some intense moments, no matter what (and for that, there’s always meditation, baby)

-But I’ve assembled some tips I plan on keeping on hand this year as we navigate through a Very Strange Holiday Season, With Kids.
+But I’ve assembled some tips I plan on keeping on hand this year as we navigate through this holiday season.

 Embrace the Crazy